How to create arrows in HTML and CSS: a complete guide with examples

 position: relative;

-The second, smaller and offset triangle creates that central cutout that transforms a simple triangle into a visually more attractive arrow.
-This approach is ideal when you want CSS icons without relying on external libraries.
+The second triangle, smaller and offset using top and left, creates that central notch that transforms a simple triangle into a visually appealing arrow.
+This approach is ideal when you need CSS icons without relying on external libraries like Font Awesome or similar.

-Arrows with SVG: when they are worth using
+Arrows with SVG: when it's worth using them

 HTML arrows for navigation and interaction